-PRELIMINARY OFFICIAL STATEMENT DATED AUGUST 5, 2010
+PRELIMINARY OFFICIAL STATEMENT DATED MARCH 31, 2011

-In the opinion of McManimon & Scotland, L.L.C., Bond Counsel, assuming continuing compliance by the Issuer (as defined herein) with certain covenants described herein, interest on the Bonds (as defined herein) is not includable in gross income for federal income tax purposes under current law and is not an item of tax preference for purposes of computing the federal alternative minimum tax imposed on individuals and corporations.
-Pursuant to the American Recovery and Reinvestment Act of 2009, interest on the Bonds held by corporate taxpayers is not included in the relevant income computation for calculation of the federal alternative minimum tax imposed on corporations as a result of interest on the Bonds not being included in "adjusted current earnings."
+In the opinion of McManimon & Scotland, L.L.C., Bond Counsel, assuming continuing compliance by the Board (as defined herein) with certain covenants described herein, interest on the Bonds (as defined herein) is not includable in gross income for federal income tax purposes under current law, and is not an item of tax preference for purposes of computing the federal alternative minimum tax imposed on individuals and corporations.
+Interest on the Bonds held by corporate taxpayers is included in the relevant income computation for calculation of the federal alternative minimum tax imposed on corporations as a result the inclusion of interest on the Bonds in "adjusted current earnings."
 Bond Counsel expresses no opinion regarding other federal tax consequences arising with respect to the Bonds.
 Further, in the opinion of Bond Counsel, interest on the Bonds and any gain on the sale thereof are not includable as gross income under the New Jersey Gross Income Tax Act.
 See "TAX EXEMPTION" herein.

-New Issue
+New Issue Serial Bonds

-THE BOARD OF EDUCATION OF THE BOROUGH OF WOODBINE IN THE COUNTY OF CAPE MAY, NEW JERSEY \$3,682,000 SCHOOL BONDS (Callable)(Book-Entry-Only)(Bank Qualified)
+THE BOARD OF EDUCATION OF THE BUENA REGIONAL SCHOOL DISTRICT IN THE COUNTY OF ATLANTIC, NEW JERSEY \$4,183,000 SCHOOL BONDS

+(Callable)(Book-Entry-Only)(Bank Qualified)